csrajath/Postgres_Refresher/readme.md

         * Field with variable length.
 Can vary between zero to N number of characters
         * *Syntax*: TEXT
         * This is primarily used for fields for which the field length is not known like: product review on amazon, users comment on youtube videos..etc
-        * From disk space perspective it is not good practice to not define the field length
+        * From disk space perspective it is not good practice to not define the field length.
     2. ***VARCHAR***
-        * Similar to TEXT type but it contains a constraint in which a restriction on number of characters in a field can be imposed
+        * Similar to TEXT type but it contains a constraint in which a restriction on number of characters in a field can be imposed.
         * *Syntax*: VARCHAR(n)
     3. ***CHAR***
         * Type with fixed length
         * *Syntax*: CHAR(n)
-        * If the number of characters entered are less than the value then spaces are suffixed
+        * If the number of characters entered are less than the value then spaces are suffixed.
-        * Just entering CHAR without the constraint will be equated to CHAR(1)
+        * Just entering CHAR without the constraint will be equated to CHAR(1).
         * This is primarily used for fields like: ISBN of a book, barcode numbers..etc
     * Example of a table with TEXT data types:\
     `create table books (isbn char(13) not null, b_name varchar(50) not null, b_abstract text not null);`
+* Understanding ***NUMERIC*** types:
+    * NUMERIC itself is a field type
+    * *Syntax*: numeric(n,m)
+        * n = precision
+        * m = scale
+    * DISCRETE VALUES
+        * Field that contains non-floating or non-decimal values.
+        * INTEGER keyword is used to define the field.
+        * *Example*: Number of sales by an employee
+        * Other DISCRETE values:
+            * SMALLINT
+            * BIGINT
+            * SERIAL
+            * BIGSERIAL
+    * CONTINUOUS VALUES
+        * Fields that contain floating or decimal values.
+        * DECIMAL(n,m) keyword is used to define the field.
+        * *Example*: Salary of an employee
+        * Other DISCRETE values:
+            * REAL
+            * DOUBLE PRECISION
+* Example of a table with NUMERIC data type:
+`create table employee (id serial primary key,e_name varchar(255) not null,e_salary decimal(7,3) not null,e-tax real not null);`
+* Understanding ***TEMPORAL*** types:
+    * TIMESTAMP: stores both date and timestamp
+    * DATE: YYYY-MM-DD
+    * TIME: HOUR-MIN-SEC
+Example of a table with TEMPORAL data type:
+`create table ts_example (e_dob date not null, e_arrival timestamp not null, e_lunch_time time not null);`
+* Understanding ***BOOLEAN*** types:
+* BOOLEAN  keyword can be used to declare a boolean field.
+* Primarily used for close ended fields like: whether or not an order is booked, whether a book is revised or not. [yes or no scenarios]
+* They are usually accompanied by DEFAULT keyword
+    Ex: ` in_stock bool default true;`
+* BOOLEAN carries three types of values:
+        * TRUE
+        * FALSE
+        * NULL

 ### Data Normalization
 * It is an activity performed to clean the data in order to obtain the data in an organized structure.
 It is essentially performed when the data at hand is reduandant,duplicate or inaccurate.
 * Data redundancy  = Applicant is a borrower, the record for him is present in both *applicant* and *borrower* tables.